KULANEAisha/PeekEvent-A-local-Event-Promotion-App/README.md

-PeekEvent

-Connecting communities through hyperlocal event discovery and promotion
+<h1 align="center"><b>PeekEvent</b></h1> <p align="center"><i>Connecting communities through hyperlocal event discovery and promotion</i></p> <hr>

 PeekEvent is a mobile application designed to bridge the gap between local event organizers and community members in Kenya.
 Built with a mobile-first approach, it democratizes event promotion by providing an accessible platform for discovering, creating, and coordinating local events.

-Features
+📌 Features
 For Event Attendees

 Hyperlocal Discovery – Find events happening in your area